intershop/helm-charts/charts/pwa/README.md

 | successfulJobsHistoryLimit | `0`                                                                                                                                                            |
 | failedJobsHistoryLimit     | `1`                                                                                                                                                            |

 The value for `cron` determines the schedule of the prefetch job.
-You can search the internet for "cron tab syntax" or use [tooling](https://crontab.guru) to come up with a correct value.
+You can search the internet for "cron tab syntax" or use [tooling](https://crontab.guru) to come up with a valid value.

-The value for `stop` determines the duration in seconds after the job is forcefully stopped.
+The value for `stop` determines the duration in seconds after which the job is forcefully stopped.
 Forcefully stopping is still considered to be a successful run for container/job.

 The value for `args` provides a way to override the current default arguments of the `wget` configuration.
-When overriding the complete set of intended arguments needs to be provided.
+When overriding, the complete set of intended arguments needs to be provided.

 The value for `image` can be used to override the default [adapted `wget` image](https://github.com/jometzner/wget) or to update to a different version via the PWA deployment configuration.